shihjay2/nosh3/readme.md

 wget https://raw.githubusercontent.com/shihjay2/nosh3/master/env
 ```

-#### 4. Start the multi-container application
+#### 5. Start the multi-container application

 ```
-docker-compose up -d
+docker compose up -d
 ```

-When the process completes, check that all the containers have successfully started, by running docker-compose ps.
+When the process completes, check that all the containers have successfully started, by running `docker compose ps`.
 If they are all working correctly, you should see output similar to the one below:
 ```
 Network nosh3_default  Created
 Container couchdb      Started